dbluhm/mqtt-didcomm-bridge/README.md

-Typically, IoT devices are incapable of participating in DIDComm due to lacking the necessary crypto primitives on many devices (the ESP8266 family is a widely used example of a WiFi/Bluetooth capable but ECC incapable devices).
+Typically, IoT devices are incapable of participating in DIDComm due to lacking the necessary crypto primitives on many devices (the ESP8266 family is a widely used example of WiFi/Bluetooth capable but ECC incapable devices).
 A bridge such as this one can be used to fill this gap.

 The bridge retrieves the key and endpoint of the intended DIDComm recipient